Skullptor: High Fidelity 3D Head Reconstruction in Seconds with Multi-View Normal Prediction: Evaluation

 \subsection{Geometry Evaluation}

 We now compare our full pipeline, which produces meshes from sets of multi-view image, against other reconstruction baselines (Meshroom \cite{Meshroom}, 2DGS \cite{Huang2DGS2024}, SuGaR \cite{guedon2024sugar}).
-We first align each predicted mesh to the ground truth mesh using Procrustes analysis as described in Sec. \ref{ssec:mesh_optim}.

-For evaluation, we rasterize depth and normal maps from 12 novel camera views (unseen during reconstruction) at 512x512 resolution for each predicted and ground truth mesh.
+We first align each predicted mesh to the ground truth mesh using Procrustes analysis as described in Sec.~\ref{ssec:mesh_optim}.
+For evaluation, we rasterize depth and normal maps from 12 novel camera views (unseen during reconstruction) at 512$\times$512 resolution for each predicted and ground truth mesh.
 We also render the textured ground truth mesh in order to estimate a facial mask using Facer~\cite{zheng2022farl}, to evaluate the geometry of the face region.

-Given that these baseline methods are computationally intensive, we limit this comparison to a randomly chosen subset of 50 expressions/frames from each dataset (NPHM and Multiface), for a total of 100 facial reconstructions.
-Note that the Multiface ground truth (40-cam) and Meshroom baseline (26-cam) are both photogrammetry-based, which may lead to correlated biases for Meshroom on Multiface.
-For instance, note the `broken nose' artifact in the Multiface photogrammetry (GT+Meshroom), which penalizes our correct reconstruction.
-Table~\ref{tab:geom_comp_merged} presents a quantitative comparison on Multiface and NPHM datasets.
-Our approach substantially outperforms 2DGS and SuGaR across all metrics on both datasets while being an order of magnitude faster and with signifcantly less camera views.
-Compared to Meshroom, our method achieves on-par geometric quality on NPHM while using less than half the views (10 vs. 23) and being an order of magnitude faster.
+To ensure a representative yet computationally feasible evaluation, we limit this comparison to a randomly chosen subset of 50 expressions/frames from each dataset (NPHM and Multiface), for a total of 100 facial reconstructions.
+Quantitative results are summarized in Table~\ref{tab:geom_comp_merged}.

+Our approach substantially outperforms 2DGS and SuGaR across all metrics on both datasets while being an order of magnitude faster and using significantly fewer camera views.
+Compared to Meshroom, our method achieves on-par geometric quality on NPHM while using less than half the input views (10 vs.\ 23) and being an order of magnitude faster.

+Note that the Multiface ground truth (40 views) and Meshroom baseline (26 views) are both photogrammetry-based, which may lead to correlated biases for Meshroom on Multiface.
+For instance, the ‘broken nose’ artifact in the Multiface photogrammetry (GT+Meshroom, \autoref{fig:geom_comp}), seems to penalize our correct reconstruction.
+In this specific case, our method rivals Meshroom’s visual quality but yields a 4.46 mm depth error, over 20$\times$ higher than Meshroom’s 0.201 mm.
+Conversely, on the NPHM dataset-which uses active scanning rather than photogrammetry-this systematic bias is absent, and our comparable visual quality is accurately reflected in the quantitative metrics.

 Qualitative results (\autoref{fig:geom_comp}) demonstrate that our method achieves comparable visual fidelity to Meshroom and captures fine-scale geometric details, such as wrinkles and folds, that are missed or smoothed over by 2DGS and SuGaR.
 Additional comparison are provided in the supplemental material.